yukinogatari/Reverse-Engineering/Lego/README.md

-For a (little) more accuracy, you can provide the fib_ex function with the platform the .fib file was obtained from, and it will try to use that information to better guess the correct file extension, however
+For a (little) more accuracy, you can provide the fib_ex function with the platform the .fib file was obtained from, and it will try to use that information to better guess the correct file extension.

 Image data is assigned the mostly arbitrary extension of .lga and should be supported by [Scarlet](https://github.com/xdanieldzd/Scarlet) in the near future.